-Two full days would probably be sufficient to visit most of the Shakespeare sights in Stratford-upon-Avon, and the city is small enough that you can walk from place to place, except maybe Anne Hathaway’s Cottage, childhood home of William’s wife.
+Two full days would probably be sufficient to visit most of the Shakespeare sights in Stratford-upon-Avon.
+The city is small enough that you can walk from place to place, except maybe Anne Hathaway’s Cottage, childhood home of William’s wife.

 We purchased a pass that allowed us entry into several of the sights.
-As we started our “Shakespeare” Day, we headed to his birthplace, passing a lovely market where we took some time to peruse the interesting merchandise.
+As we started our “Shakespeare” Day, we headed to his birthplace.
+We passed a lovely market, where we took some time to peruse the interesting merchandise.

 “To be, or not to be: that is the question: Whether ’tis nobler in the mind to suffer.
 The slings and arrows of outrageous fortune, Or to take arms against a sea of troubles, And by opposing end them.
 To die: to sleep;” —Hamlet